blockprotocol/blockprotocol/site/README.md

   - `q`: an optional text query to search for blocks with a matching name or author.
 If not provided, all blocks are returned.

 - Request Response:
-  - `data`: the results of the search: an array of block metadata JSON files
+  - `results`: the results of the search: an array of block metadata JSON files